OSU studies identify hemp compounds that may block COVID - ExBulletin

 Hemp is a type of cannabis plant cultivated to minimize the concentration of THC, the main psychoactive ingredient in marijuana, and is instead used in other commercial products such as textiles, cosmetics and foods. ..

-Researchers have found that two compounds in hemp, cannavigerophosphate and cannabidiolic acid, bind to the peplomer protein that the virus uses to invade human cells, preventing the virus from infecting humans.
+Researchers have found that two compounds in hemp (cannabidiolic acid and cannabidiol acid) bind to the peplomer protein that the virus uses to invade human cells, preventing the virus from infecting humans.
 I have discovered that there is a possibility of doing so.

-According to a news release, the study uses a screening technique based on mass septal excision developed at OSU to look at a variety of plant-derived compounds used as dietary supplements such as red clover, wild yam, hops, and licorice.
+According to a news release, the study uses a high-volume septectomy-based screening technique developed at OSU to look at a variety of plant-derived compounds used as dietary supplements such as red clover, wild yam, hops, and licorice.
 I analyzed it.
 The compounds were ranked by their affinity for binding to peplomer, with two hemp-derived acids at the top.

 “These cannabinoid acids are abundant in hemp and many hemp extracts,” said Principal Investigator Richard Van Bremen in a statement.
 “They have a good safety profile for humans, not regulatory substances like THC, the psychoactive ingredient in marijuana.”